michaeluno/admin-page-framework/document/hooks_and_callbacks.md

 * `foot_ + page slug` – receives the output of the bottom part of the page.
 * `foot_ + page slug + _ + tab slug` – receives the output of the bottom part of the page.
 * `foot_ + extended class name` – receives the output of the bottom part of the page, applied to all pages created by the instantiated class object.
 * `extended class name + section_ + section ID` – receives the description output of the given form section ID.
 The first parameter: output string.
-Second parameter: the array of option.
+The second parameter: the array of option.
 * `extended class name + field_ + field ID` – receives the form input field output of the given input field ID.
 The first parameter: output string.
-Second parameter: the array of option.
+The second parameter: the array of option.
 * `validation_ + extended class name` – receives the form submission values as array.
+The first parameter: submitted input array.
+The second parameter: the original array stored in the database.
 * `validation_ + page slug` – receives the form submission values as array.
+The first parameter: submitted input array.
+The second parameter: the original array stored in the database.
 * `validation_ + page slug + _ + tab slug` – receives the form submission values as array.
+The first parameter: submitted input array.
+The second parameter: the original array stored in the database.
 * `style_ + page slug + _ + tab slug` – receives the output of the CSS rules applied to the tab page of the slug.
 * `style_ + page slug` – receives the output of the CSS rules applied to the page of the slug.
 * `style_ + extended class name` – receives the output of the CSS rules applied to the pages added by the instantiated class object.